On the Complexity of Destructive Bribery in Approval-Based Multi-winner Voting: Bribery Under Polynomial-Time Rules

 \begin{proof} The proof is exactly the one for Theorem~\ref{thm-pvc-sav-nsav-wah-l-k-r-1}.
-The reason is that, as discussed in the proof of Theorem~\ref{thm-pvc-sav-nsav-wah-l-k-r-1}, when a vote is determined to be changed, an optimal strategy is to remove the dummy candidates and the distinguished candidate from the vote.
-The arguments for the correctness are the same. \end{proof}
+As discussed in the proof of Theorem~\ref{thm-pvc-sav-nsav-wah-l-k-r-1}, when a vote is determined to be changed, an optimal strategy is to delete the dummy candidates and the distinguished candidate from the vote.
+The rationale for the correctness remains unchanged. \end{proof}